Ravi-Teja-konda/OSGPT/README.md

 - :star: Starring projects on GitHub helps increase their visibility and can help others find my work.

 ## 📚 References
-This repo is an extended version of ChatGPT-ShellMaster which adds the features of file searching and dynamic loading of file capabilities.
+This repo is an extended version of ChatGPT-ShellMaster which adds the features of file content searching and dynamic loading of file capabilities.

 ### Copyright
 - [Volkan Kücükbudak //NCF](https://gihub.com/volkansah)